4GeeksAcademy/machine-learning-content/06-ml_algos/random-forest.md

+---
+description: >-
+  Discover the power of Random Forests in machine learning!
+Learn how this robust method enhances classification and regression tasks.
+Click to explore!
+---
 ## Random Forests

 A **random forest** is a Machine Learning method used for classification and regression tasks.
 It is a type of learning in which *model ensembling* is used to combine the predictions of multiple decision trees to generate a more accurate and robust output.